Scroll to top

 Frequently Asked Questions

 Close protection is not required for standard business visits to Montreal.
-Canada is a safe country and Montreal is a functional, well-policed city.
-Professional security is appropriate for HNWI clients with elevated personal risk profiles, entertainment industry principals attending high-profile events (Jazz Festival, F1), and executives who have received credible threats.
+Canada is a stable country with well-resourced law enforcement, and Montreal is a functional, professionally policed city.
+Professional security is appropriate for HNWI clients with elevated personal risk profiles, entertainment industry principals attending high-profile events such as the Jazz Festival or Formula 1, executives who have received credible threats, and senior officials with foreign state interference concerns.

-The Canadian Grand Prix (Circuit Gilles Villeneuve) brings a significant concentration of HNWI, entertainment figures, and corporate executives to Montreal in June.
-This creates elevated demand for close protection, quality secure transport, and VIP venue security.
-Book security resource early for Grand Prix weekend.
+The Canadian Grand Prix at the Circuit Gilles Villeneuve in June brings a significant concentration of HNWI, entertainment figures, and corporate executives to Montreal.
+This creates elevated demand for close protection, quality secure transport, and VIP venue security across the event period.
+Crowd density around event venues and hospitality locations is high, and advance venue assessment and transport planning are important for principals attending.

-Security teams operating in Montreal should have French-language capability or be accompanied by French-speaking liaison.
+Security teams operating in Montreal should have French-language capability or be accompanied by a French-speaking liaison.
 Communications with local police, emergency services, and venue staff may be primarily in French.
-Operational briefings should include the bilingual context.
+Operational briefings for any assignment should include the bilingual context, and all client-facing communications should be prepared in both languages where possible.

 Get in Touch